 Skip to 2 minutes and 30 secondsIn the validation study, the metabolites of interest are known.
 If we use our jigsaw analogy from earlier, these metabolites analysed in the targeted approach represent the most important jigsaw pieces and show us the key image present in the jigsaw picture.
 One validation step may not be sufficient to fully validate the results.
 The route from discovery to validation may require several metabolimic, biological, or clinical studies.
 The level of validation will depend on the environment and biological, or clinical context.
 For example, the validation of a biomarker to apply in clinical practise will require a greater level of validation and will take longer to complete than validation of a biological mechanism in yeast.

 Skip to 3 minutes and 17 secondsFor biomarkers to be applied in clinical practise after the validation stage is performed, the outcome of your study can be translated into routine practise operating to specific regulatory requirements and standards.
 This is called the translation phase.
 The validation and translation phases can take many years to complete.
 This is the final output of your discovery phase experiment.
 The translation phase is very important.
 It's the output of our research to benefit human population and provides the impact of our research.

 Hypothesis testing phase

-The discovery based (hypothesis generating) experiment is only the first step of the scientific study.
-The next step is to validate the discovery and test the hypothesis.
+The discovery based (hypothesis generating) experiment is the first step of the scientific study.
+Further studies should be performed to validate the discovery and test the hypothesis.

-Professor Warwick Dunn provides an explanation of the procedures required to test the hypotheses generated in a discovery phase experiment and how to translating the findings into practice, so that the impact of our research benefits the human population.
+Professor Warwick Dunn provides an explanation of the procedures required to test hypotheses generated in a discovery phase experiment and translate the findings into practice, so that the impact of our research benefits the human population.

 © University of Birmingham and the Birmingham Metabolomics Training Centre